How to Fit a Loft Ladder

 how to fit a loft ladder 1

-Once you have removed the piece of joist, you want to add two pieces of timber in the front and two pieces in the back to head it off.
-These two pieces should run perpendicular to the cut joist and then you want to install a double joist hanger for support.
+Once the piece of joist is removed, add two pieces of timber in the front and two pieces in the back to head it off.
+These two pieces should run perpendicular to the cut joist, allowing you to install a double joist hanger for extra support.

 Step 1

 Once you have done your preparation and your framing is in place, you want to mark the four corners of the frame.
-Drive a screwdriver through each of the four corners and then cut the drywall from underneath using an electric saw.
+Drive a screwdriver through each of the four corners and then cut the drywall from underneath - ideally using a jab or drywall saw.

 how to fit a loft ladder step 1